UCL/STIR/src/swig/README.txt

 RUNNING

 After all of the above, you can run python or alternatives.
-There are some examples in the python_examples directory.
+There are some examples in the examples/python directory (located in the top-level STIR directory).
 These might need adapting for your local situation.
 You can then run them for instance like

 	   ipython -pylab -i matplotlib_demo.py